iconify/website/docs/libraries/tools/icon/svgo.md

     title: 'Result:'
 ```

 That example shows running SVGO on icon that has not been cleaned up and validated.
-Not all useless attributes have been removed and SVGO doesn't check for some content that should not be in icon, such as text, raster images and events.
+Not all useless attributes have been removed, and SVGO doesn't check for some content that should not be in icon, such as text, raster images and events.

 Therefore, all icons must be cleaned up after loading.